ForEvolve/forevolve.github.io/_drafts/en/2018-00-00-operation-result.md

 });
 ```

-If we take a look at that last code block, the endpoint return an empty `200 OK` response when the operation is successful and a `404 NotFound` with an error message if an error occured.
+If we take a look at that last code block, the endpoint returns an empty `200 OK` response when the operation is successful and a `404 NotFound` with an error message if an error occurred.

-> OK, here the response is tightly coupled with the `ClanWarService` implementation, but your focus should be around the "operation result", not the operation itself.
+> OK, here the response is tightly coupled with the `ClanWarService` implementation, but your focus should be on the "operation result", not the operation itself.

 ## Usage
 When to use and when not to use?